-The Camino de Santiago Northern Route from Irún to Arzúa passes through 133 villages, towns and cities scattered over 784 km route.
+The Camino de Santiago Northern Route from Irún to Arzúa passes through 133 villages, towns and cities scattered over the 784 km route.
 On average, you should find at least basic services every 5.9 km.
 However, there are a few longer sections without any bars or stores: from Gernika to Goikolexea (16 km) in the Basque Country, from Vilela to San Xusto (16,8 km) in the first Galician stage, and Mondoñedo a Gontán (17 km) in the second Galician stage.
 When crossing these parts, make sure you have enough water and food.

 The Northern Way passes through several big cities, namely Bilbao, with 350 thousand inhabitants (900 thousand including the suburbs); Gijón, with 280 thousand inhabitants; San Sebastián, with 185 thousand inhabitants; Santander, with 180 thousand inhabitants; and, lastly, Avilés, with 85 thousand inhabitants.

 When To Go

 Forget about the unbearable heat of the south of Spain.
 The weather along the northern coast is much more humid and can be changeable sometimes – think rain showers.
 However, the vivid greenery makes up for higher rain chances.

 Weather-wise, the best time to undertake your journey is in the summer months, between June and September.
 Although if the weather forecasts are being particularly optimistic, May or October can be great for walking as well.
 Winter months are not recommended as the temperatures can get notably low and frequent, (often heavy), rainfall is unavoidable.

 August is the busiest month, so if you hope for a more solitary experience, plan your trip towards the start or end of the season.

 Accommodation options for pilgrims are not as abundant as on the Camino Frances, but they are sufficient.
-Generally, you should not have problems finding suitable and cheap accommodation, although be wary if you are travelling in August as the number of pilgrims is at its highest and places are limited or in winter when many albergues close for periods of time.
+Generally, you should not have problems finding suitable and cheap accommodation, although be wary if you are traveling in August as the number of pilgrims is at its highest and places are limited or in winter when many albergues close for periods of time.

 You can come across four types of pilgrim accommodation on the way: